-It is important to know where to dispose of items correctly.
-Use the list below to find out where your unwanted items can be recycled, collected or disposed of.
-You can use the alphabet bar below to scroll to the first letter of the item you are looking for.
-You can also search the webpage using the Ctrl+F keys to search on the webpage.
+Use our A-Z Directory to find out where your unwanted items can be recycled, collected or disposed of.
+Scroll or click on the first letter of the item you are looking for.
+You can also search the webpage using the Ctrl+F keys.

 IMPORTANT NOTE: As of 8 November 2022, REDcycle has temporarily suspended their collection services.
 The references to REDcycle in the below guide are temporarily unavailable.
 For now, soft plastics should be placed in the red-lidded bin until further notice.

 |Item||Where it should go|

 |Aerosol cans (empty)||Empty aerosol cans can be recycled in your yellow bin.|

 |Aerosol cans (not empty)||Aerosol cans with material still inside are a hazard when put into the yellow bin.
 Take to a Chemical CleanOut event or a Community Recycling Centre.
 Find a location.|

 Separate the canister from the plastic holder before placing both in the yellow recycling bin.|

 Spacers cannot be recycled and they go in your red bin.

 |Asthma inhalers (not empty)||Expired inhalers that are not empty can be returned to your local pharmacy.|

 Batteries contain toxic metals that can be harmful to the environment.
 Bring them to a problem waste drop-off station in Bondi Junction or a problem waste drop-off event.Alternatively, take them to Aldi, Officeworks, IKEA or other collection points.Consider swapping to rechargeable batteries.